cognitivelogic/databake-docs/docs/source/quickstart.rst

 .. image:: images/quickstart/createproject.png

 Creating a new project will take you through to the main page - where you can define the variables and the insights in your personalised generated dataset.
-The overall project name is displayed on the top left-hand side.
+Project names on the top left-hand side as a title above the table list.
 Below, you can re-name the table you are about to generate – this is especially relevant if you plan on generating multiple tables in the same project.

 .. image:: images/quickstart/projectscreen.png